-All investments must be U. S. dollar denominated unless held by an investment manager retained to manage an international portfolio.

-No investments may be made in securities of the South African government, government agencies, or firms.

-Commercial paper must be rated in the two highest quality classes by Moody's Investors Service, Inc. (P1 or P2), or Standard & Poor's Corporation (A1 or A2).

-Negotiable certificates of deposit must be with a bank that is associated with a holding company meeting the commercial paper rating criteria specified above or that has a certificate of deposit rating of 1 or better by Duff & Phelps.

-Bankers' Acceptances must be guaranteed by an accepting bank with a minimum certificate of deposit rating of 1 by Duff & Phelps.

-Repurchase Agreements and Reverse Repurchase Agreements must be with a domestic dealer selected by the Federal Reserve as a primary dealer in U. S. Treasury securities; or a bank that is associated with a holding company meeting the commercial paper rating criteria specified above or that has a certificate of deposit rating of 1 or better by Duff & Phelps.

-Investment policies of any unaffiliated liquid investment fund must be reviewed and approved by [the-Executive-Director-for-Investments-and-Trusts and the Executive Vice Chancellor for Asset Management prior to investment of Fund monies in such liquid investment fund.
+- ^o All investments must be U. S. dollar denominated unless held by an investment manager retained to manage an international portfolio. - No investments may be made in securities of the South African government, government agencies, or firms. - agencies, or firms. ^o Commercial paper must be rated in the two highest quality classes by Moody's Investors Service, Inc. (P1 or P2), or Standard & Poor's Corporation (A1 or A2). - Negotiable certificates of deposit must be with a bank that is associated with a holding company meeting the commercial paper rating criteria specified above or that has a certificate of deposit rating of 1 or better by Duff & Phelps.
+Bankers' Acceptances must be guaranteed by - Bankers' Acceptances must be guaranteed by an accepting bank with a minimum certificate - of deposit rating of 1 by Duff & Phelps.
+Repurchase Agreements and Reverse Repurchase Agreements must be with a domestic dealer selected by the Federal Reserve as a primary dealer in U. S. Treasury securities; or a bank that is associated with a holding company meeting the commercial paper rating criteria specified above or that has a certificate of deposit rating of 1 or better by Duff & Phelps. - Investment policies of any unaffiliated liquid investment fund must be reviewed and approved by the Executive Vice Chancellor for Asset Management prior to invest-ment of Fund monies in such liquid investment fund.
 No requirement exists that such funds conform to the above restrictions on money market instruments.

-Corporate bonds and preferred stocks must be rated a minimum of Baa3 by Moody's Investors Service, Inc., or BBB- by Standard & Poor's Corporation, respecwhen purchased.
-Bonds rated below A3 and tively, A- shall not constitute an excessive portion of the total bond portfolio.
-Unrated bonds or preferred stocks may be purchased prior to review by the Land and Investment Committee if, in the opinion of the of a corporation may be owned.

-System's investment staff, they are at least equal in quality to publicly offered securities eligible for purchase.
+Corporate bonds and preferred stocks must be rated a minimum of Baa3 by Moody's Investors Service, Inc., or BBB- by Standard & Poor's Corporation, respectively, when purchased.
+Bonds rated below $\underline{A3}$ and $\underline{A-}$ shall not constitute an excessive portion of the total bond Unrated bonds or preferred portfolio. stocks may be purchased prior to review by the Land and Investment Committee if, in the opinion of the System's investment staff, they are at least equal in quality to publicly offered securities eligible for purchase.
 The cost of unrated bonds and preferred stocks which have not been reviewed by the Land and Investment Committee may not exceed 1% of the book value of the Fund.

-No more than five percent of the voting securities
+No more than five percent of the voting securities of a corporation may be owned.